dTechLife/grocceryServer/README.md

-The point of this application is to allow recipie storage along with groccery trip planning.
+The point of this application is to allow recipe storage along with groccery trip planning.